Operations

 Material and Content Scope

-The focus is on interactions in the material stratum1, with narrow interfaces with the content such as plans (prescribing what to do when), and recording applications (recording what has happened, for instance for monitoring and evaluation purposes).
+The focus is on interactions which may take place both in the content and the material stratum3.
+Material stratum activities such as growing crop or raising livestock may have narrow interfaces with the content such as plans (prescribing what to do when), and recording applications (recording what has happened, for instance for monitoring and evaluation purposes).

 Operations are particular to sectors and their localization to conditions, such as geography, ecology and regulations in the countries of the world.